IN THIS ARTICLE

 The default number is set to 5.
 You can change it at any time.
 Simply click 5 and type in the number.

-has opened an email.
+has opened an email at least once.

 Please mind that you can add a maximum of one condition to your email sequence.